- Distance from Washington, D.C.: 49 miles

 How to Get There

-By car from Washington DC: Virginia Wine Country is about 1 hour, 30 minutes from Washington DC.
+By car from Washington, D.C.: Virginia Wine Country is about an hour and a half from Washington, D.C.
 To reach Loudoun County, take I-66 West to I-267 West, the Dulles Toll Road, and exit onto Route 15 South.
 In order to reach Delaplane, continue back on Route 15 South until you reach Route 50 West.
 Take that road to Route 17 South, which brings you into town.

 Car Rental Deals